-To improve the proficiency of the students in English, the English department currently offers three courses.
-After admission, the student will be assessed for proficiency in English through an online test conducted by the University.
-Students found to be deficient in English will have to take all THREE (3) courses.
+To improve the proficiency of the students in English, the English department currently offers Two courses.
+Students will have to take the TWO (2) courses.
 Students who are deemed to be proficient in English may opt to take courses for learning Indian or Foreign language instead of English.